Accident, sickness and unemployment insurance

 Can I get insurance for redundancy?

-If you lose your job, redundancy insurance is one way to secure a regular income to replace your lost wages.
-After a deferral period, you’ll receive a tax-free income to cover your monthly outgoings.
+After a deferred period, you’ll receive a tax-free income to cover your monthly outgoings.
 Payments typically last for up to a year.

-It’s worth remembering that ASU won’t cover you if you take voluntary redundancy, and it won’t pay out if you’re fired for misconduct.
+It’s worth remembering that ASU won’t cover you if you take voluntary redundancy and it won’t pay out if you’re fired for misconduct.

 Does ASU cover mortgage payments?

-You can use ASU pay-outs however you want.
-You can also get mortgage payment protection insurance that covers your mortgage repayments if you get sick or lose your job through no fault of your own.
+Alternatively, you could take out mortgage payment protection insurance (MPPI).
+It could cover your mortgage repayments if you become ill or lose your job through no fault of your own.

 What is a deferred period?